 In cases where you are overweight or obese, your endocrinologist may do a panel of hormonal tests to determine if there are any hormonal imbalances that can contribute to the weight gain and at the same time, screen for medical conditions that you are at risk of having due to your weight.

 An endocrinologist specialises in the treatment of endocrine disorders, including hormonal imbalances.
-They can also diagnose and treat a wide range of hormone-related conditions including hypothyroidism (low thyroid), diabetes, growth hormone deficiency, Cushing’s syndrome, polycystic ovarian syndrome (PCOS) or menopause.
+They can also diagnose and treat a wide range of hormone-related conditions including hypothyroidism (low thyroid), diabetes, growth hormone deficiency, Cushing’s syndrome, polycystic ovary syndrome (PCOS) or menopause.
 If you require assistance in losing your excess weight, an endocrinologist may also be able to provide you with effective and long-term weight loss solutions.

 In cases where you are unable to lose weight through diet and exercise alone or your body mass index (BMI) rises substantially over a short period of time, it is important to consult an endocrinologist to determine if hormonal imbalance may be at the root of your condition.
 This action goes a long way in preventing life-threatening medical conditions from developing.